musangisilvia/AirBnB_clone/README.md

 _all_      | Prints string representation of all instances of a class | +all (classname is optional) _update_   | Adds or updates attributes of an instance. | +update _classname_ _id_ _attributename_ _attributevalue_
 _count_    | Prints the number of intances of a class. | +_classname_.count()
+_help_     | Prints information about the different functionality of the console. | +help _command_.
+The command can be ommitted, this will output all commands for which a help function exists for.

 ## Bugs